phonkee/grpc-pool/README.md

 gRPC pool provides stats about pool.
 You can use it to monitor your pool.
 It is safe to use in concurrent environment.
 However please note that it can have delay if pool is dialing new connection.

-# algorithm

-So how does it work?
-It's pretty simple.
-It uses reflect.Select to select from multiple channels.
-Two channels represent context and acquire timeout, and rest of channels represent connections.
-There are 3 cases for select:

-* context is done - return context Error
-* acquire timeout is done - retry again
-* connection is ready - return connection

-Whole pool is based on this idea.
-There are some additional features but basically this is how the core works.

 ```go
 stats := pool.Stats()